Gavin Maguire: Club career

 Maguire began his career as a forward with Northwood, moving to Defence when the club's regular centre back suffered a broken ankle.
 He signed for Queens Park Rangers, after being recommended to one of the club's scouts, and made his debut in a 1–0 win over Oxford United at the age of 18 in Division One.
 Maguire was taken to court later in his career for a tackle during his time with Queens Park Rangers which ultimately led to the retirement of Danny Thomas, resulting in an out-of-court settlement of £130,000.

 He went on to make 40 league appearances at Loftus Road before moving to Portsmouth in January 1989 for a fee of £175,000.
-After several years at Fratton Park, Maguire suffered a serious knee injury and, after being unable to win his place in the back, he spent time on loan with Newcastle United before joining Millwall in March 1993.
-However, he struggled to return to full fitness and, after a short period on loan at Scarborough, retired from professional football at the age of 26.
+After several years at Fratton Park, Maguire suffered a serious knee injury and, after being unable to win his place back, he spent time on loan with Newcastle United before joining Millwall in March 1993.
+However, he struggled to return to full fitness and, after a short period on loan at Scarborough, retired from professional football at the age of 26 with a knee injury - just like Danny Thomas.